 - 4.8.
 Highways infrastructure is maintained and developed in line with the Highway Asset Management Policy.
 This aims to secure highways assets in a manner which allows the delivery of services to an agreed standard.
 The policy is underpinned by the Highways Asset Management Plan and Strategy (HAMPS) which defines the management strategies to be adopted throughout the life cycle of assets in order for them to facilitate the delivery of those service standards. - 4.9.
-In support of the HAMPS the highways network is regularly surveyed to determine the condition of assets and thus identify the need to repair or replace those assets. - 4.10.
+In support of the HAMPS the highways network is regularly surveyed to determine the condition of assets and thus identify the need to repair or replace those assets.
+This is summarised and updated in the Annual Status Options Report (ASOR) produced for the highways network. - 4.10.
 Delivery of the HAMPS is overseen by the Highways Asset Management Board which meets regularly throughout the year.